lordmauve/thx/docs/config.rst

 .. attribute:: extras
     :type: list[str]

-    This specifies a list of package "extras" or optional dpendendencies to be installed when initializing virtual environments and installing the project.
+    This specifies a list of package "extras" or optional dependencies to be installed when initializing virtual environments and installing the project.

 .. attribute:: python_versions